finale-lua/luaosutils/README.md

 # Version history

+2.2.1

+- Updated to use Lua 5.4.6.
+- Modified Windows HTTP functions to use asynchronous WinINet calls.

 2.2.0

 - Added `post` functions to the `internet` namespace, along with the option to specify html headers.